Bad Girls (Donna Summer album): Background

-Having made her name in the preceding years as "the queen of disco," Summer set to work on her new album with long-time partners Giorgio Moroderand Pete Bellotte, as well as various others she had not worked with before.
+Having made her name in the preceding years as "the queen of disco," Summer set to work on her new album with long-time partners Giorgio Moroder and Pete Bellotte, as well as various others she had not worked with before.
 By this time, although disco music was still popular, other styles such as punk and heavy metal were also doing well on the charts, so the team decided to incorporate a rockier sound into some of the songs.
 Other songs had a more soul/R&B feel to them, and in all it was probably Summer's most diverse album to date.
 The fusion of rock and disco was particularly evident, and synthesizers were used to augment the sound for a more electronic and dance oriented electro music in the first two songs on the album – "Hot Stuff" and "Bad Girls", which also became the first two singles to be released from the album.
 Both were huge hits and made number one on the American singles chart.
 The former also won Summer a Grammy Award for Best Female Rock Vocal Performance and became popular again in the 1990s when it was featured in The Full Monty and again in the film The Martian.
 "Dim All the Lights" was the third single and also became a huge hit, peaking at number two in the U.S.